hashicorp/terraform-provider-google/website/docs/guides/google-continuous-validation.html.markdown

 ## Example - Check if a certificate will expire within a certain timeframe (`google_privateca_certificate`)

 Certificates can be provisioned using either the Certificate Manager, Certificate Authority Service (‘Private CA’), and Compute Engine APIs.
 In this example we provision a certificate via the Certificate Authority Service that has a user-supplied [lifetime argument](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/privateca_certificate#lifetime).
 After the lifetime duration passes the certificate is automatically deleted in GCP.
-By creating a check that asserts the certificate’s expiration date is more than 30 days away we can be notified by TFC health checks when the certificate is approaching expiration and needs manual intervention.
+By creating a check that asserts the certificate’s expiration date is more than 30 days away we can be notified by HCP Terraform health checks when the certificate is approaching expiration and needs manual intervention.

 In the example below we provision a certificate with a lifetime of 30 days and 2 minutes (see `local.month_and_2min_in_second_duration`) and create a check that asserts certificates should be valid for the next month (see `local.month_in_hour_duration`).

-We can see the check begin to fail by waiting 2 minutes after the certificate is provisioned and then triggering a health check in TFC.
+We can see the check begin to fail by waiting 2 minutes after the certificate is provisioned and then triggering a health check in HCP Terraform.
 The check will fail and report that the certificate is due to expire in less than a month.

 ```hcl
 locals {